HYENA-007-CYBER/software_mars/README.md

 ---

 #### 🔹 Problem 3: Behavior Tree Design
-- Designed a behavior tree to model rover decisions.
+- Designed a behavior tree to model rover decisions in a A4 sheet.
 - Used fallback and sequence nodes for clean logical flow.

-**Challenges Faced:**
-- Structuring the tree to handle edge cases and priorities effectively.
+- Understood the terms and wrote answer in paper.
-- Understanding how behavior trees differ from traditional conditional logic.

-**My Approach:**
-- Sketched the tree before coding to visualize the flow.
-- Used modular functions to simulate node behavior and tree traversal.

 ---